kafka-schema-reg-mcp-demos/demo-docs/getting-started.md

 ---

-**🎊 Congratulations!** You now have AI-powered schema management running with Claude Desktop.
+**🎊 Congratulations!** You now have AI-powered schema management running with your preferred development environment.
 Start exploring natural language schema operations and see how it transforms your workflow.

 [← Back to Main](README.md) | [Architecture →](architecture.md) | [Use Cases →](use-cases.md)